 I've moved cross country three times - I understand disruption!

+I'm a native New Yorker with deep Southern roots - one side of the family has streets named after it in Atlanta.
 I have a BA from Bryn Mawr College, and an MBA from Baruch College of the City University of New York.
 I can proudly claim a professional history in a variety of settings, from think tanks and small non-profits to large academic institutions.
 I've worked with nuns, doctors, lawyers and many other demanding specialists as well.
 I refined my organizing skills while subscription manager for scholarly publications, office and records manager for fundraising departments, senior administrator for a university dean - a jack-of-all-trades with a mind for details.

 I've been the stay-at-home parent to a special-needs child, but we are fortunate that my young person has improved over time and I can now maintain my business.
 I am openly bisexual, out since 1982, and with equal pride, I can point to service to my community, at the Lesbian, Gay, Bisexual and Transgender Community Center of NYC, during Pride Parades and in membership in various queer organizations.
 I once founded a two-person company producing gay greeting cards, several years before they were fashionable.
 I'm also familiar with and comfortable in the leather community.

 I'm divorced and downsized from the 4,600 sq. ft. house to the 1,024 sq. ft. apartment.

 I enjoy structure and organization, and combining functionality and form - I can shop at flea markets and thrift stores for hours to find the "THAT'S IT!" jewelry box, or spend 45 minutes on the floor at superstores making sure my youngster can open the plastic boxes intended for toys.